tdaa/Zoo-DataWarehouse/README.md

 # Zoo-DataWarehouse

-Amaaaazing project to the Data Warehouse course's evaluation.
+Amazing project to the Data Warehouse course's evaluation.

 # Follow these guys: